tardis-sn/tardis/docs/montecarlo/discretization.rst

 packet energy is conserved in the co-moving frame (see :doc:`Propagation
 <propagation>`).
 However the frequency associated with a packet may chance
 (e.g. during non-resonant line interactions).
-As a consequence, packets may represent a varying number of real photons during its lifetime.
+As a consequence, packets may represent a varying number of real photons during their lifetime.

 .. note::
     The indivisible energy packet scheme does not require that all packets have the same energy.
-This is just a convienent and simple choice adopted in TARDIS.
+This is just a convenient and simple choice adopted in TARDIS.